-Trump Says He'll Nominate William Barr To Return As Attorney General
+Trump Picks William Barr, Attorney General Under H.W.
+Bush, To Return To DOJ Helm

-President Trump said Friday that he intends to nominate William Barr, a prominent Republican lawyer and former attorney general, to lead the Justice Department.
+President Trump said Friday that he intends to nominate William Barr, a prominent Republican lawyer and former attorney general, to return and lead the Justice Department.

 Barr, who served as George H.W.
-Bush's attorney general from 1991 to 1993, would take over a department that has come under frequent attack by the president.
+Bush's attorney general from 1991 to 1993 and holds sweeping views of executive power, would take over a department that has come under frequent attack by the president.

 Trump has repeatedly lashed out at the DOJ and the FBI, accusing them of harboring anti-Trump elements who seek to torpedo his administration.